Yoga poses can be a great way to help kids calm down, but where do you start?

 You might be asking, “Why do I need to learn how to breathe?
 It’s just an inhale and exhale.” but learning how to breathe properly is key to practicing mindfulness meditation.

-It is all about intent, self-awareness, and thought!
+It is all about intent, self-awareness, and taking a deep breath!
 Doing this will help regulate emotions and reduce tension.

-4. Take an exaggerated breath through your nose.
+- Take exaggerated deep breaths through your nose.
 I like to inhale for three seconds.

-6. Continue to breathe this way while you observe the way your chest moves with each breath.
+- Continue with deep breathing while you observe the way your chest moves with each breath.

 Here are some other great videos for mindfulness meditation: